stempy/cloud-architecture/why-standards-and-conventions-matter.md

 - *Automatically* generate client model classes and interfaces from a Swagger json output.
 This alone can virtually eliminate the need to hand-code, hand-update model classes for requests and responses.
 Which scales in time duration according to the number of models.
 Have 100 models, these can be re-generated on the fly from swagger.
 Without swagger it's all updating each one by hand.
 - *Import directly* into tools like *postman* for API testing.

+# Automation

+Now this goes back to the early days of programming, after all a program is a series of steps to automate something.

+A well-crafted software development process is automated whereever possible.
+Some of the benefits it brings are:

+- Less human input, which reduces human error (we are all prone to mistakes)
+- less tedious tasks
+- consistent, repeatable actions

 8/6/2020 more to come....